returntocorp/bento-action/README.md

 This GitHub Action reviews pull requests with [Bento](https://github.com/returntocorp/bento) whenever a new commit is added to them.
-It reports as failed if there's any new bugs that first appeared in that pull request.
+It reports as failed if there are any new bugs that first appeared in that pull request.

 ## Usage